-I realized the other day that I have been grand-parenting for 21 years and I’m not as young as I used to be.
+I realized the other day that I have been grand-parenting for over 20 years and I’m not as young as I used to be.
 I used to get on the ground with those kiddos and play-wrestle.
 I climbed trees and monkey bars.

 I used to take them for exhausting walks in the woods and play in the rough water with them at the beach.
 Now I don’t even want to get into that bathing suit or burn my skin in the Florida sun or walk in that hot sand.
 So, what’s a grandma to do?

 Plenty!
 Simply adjust what you do with special custom-made rituals that leave a sweet scent on their memory for years to come.
 Here are just a few suggestions that you can consider:

 My daughter would often suggest that I use her big fully-loaded SUV when I would babysit her 4 kids.
 The minute I got behind the wheel, I would hear, “Gigi, turn a movie on.”
 My reply often was, “Honey, I don’t know how to do that.
 Let’s play a game instead.”